 Protect Against Grinding

-For people who grind their teeth at night, a condition known as bruxism, the constant pressure can place strain on veneers.
+For patients who grind their teeth at night, a condition known as bruxism, the constant pressure can place strain on veneers.
 If this applies to you, a night guard may be recommended.
-These custom devices help absorb stress while you sleep and can reduce wear on both veneers and natural teeth.
+These dental appliances help absorb force while you sleep and can reduce wear on both veneers and natural teeth.

-Signs such as jaw tension, worn biting edges, or headaches in the morning may suggest bruxism.
+Signs such as jaw tension, worn biting edges, or morning headaches may suggest bruxism.
 If you notice these, mention them during your next dental appointment.

 Avoid Harmful Habits